andrebriggs/bedrock-templates/README.md

 * `bedrock` can not anticpate all needs in GitOps scenarios upfront

 ## Proposal

-This repository contains a proposal around pipeline generation for the [bedrock-cli](https://github.com/microsoft/bedrock-cli).

 - Simplify what `bedrock` cli generates
   - Push logic into Azure DevOps Templates